7×57mm Mauser: Military use

 The military of the Kingdom of Spain adopted the Mauser Model 1893 rifle.
 It was chambered for the new 7×57mm Mauser cartridge.
 The original cartridge featured a long, 11.2 g round-nose, full-metal-jacketed bullet with a muzzle velocity of about 700 m/s with 2744 J muzzle energy from a 740 mm barreled rifle.
 For the late 19th century, these ballistics were impressive, and the loading provided a fairly flat trajectory combined with excellent penetration.
 At the same time, it exhibited relatively modest free recoil.
 That was a combination of attributes that made it popular with both soldiers and sportsmen alike.

 The qualities of the 7×57mm as a military round were shown in the Spanish–American War of 1898.
 At the commencement of the American assault on the strategic Cuban city of Santiago, 750 Spanish troops defended positions on San Juan and Kettle hills.
 The attacking force numbered approximately 6,600 American soldiers, most of them armed with new smokeless-powder Krag–Jørgensen rifles in .30-40 Krag caliber, and supported by artillery and Gatling gun fire.
 Though the assault was successful, the Americans suffered more than 1,400 casualties, nearly 20 per cent of their forces.
 A U.S. board of investigation later concluded that the casualties were primarily due to the superior firepower of the Spanish Model 1893 Mauser rifles.

-During the Second Boer War in South Africa, British authorities were obliged to re-evaluate rifle and ammunition design and tactics after facing Boer sharpshooters and snipers armed with Mauser Model 1893 rifles and Mauser Model 1895 rifles firing 7×57mm rounds with withering effectiveness, easily outranging the .303 British cartridge as regards accurate long-range fire.
+During the Second Boer War in South Africa, British authorities were obliged to re-evaluate rifle and ammunition design and tactics after facing Boer sharpshooters and snipers armed with Mauser Model 1893 rifles and Mauser Model 1895 rifles firing 7×57mm rounds with withering effectiveness, easily outranging the .303 British cartridge as regarding accurate long-range fire.
 The .303 British cartridge at that time was still using cordite propellant, in contrast to the Mauser's higher-performance ballistite type smokeless powder.